saferpay/jsonapi/texts/ChapterRestApi.md

 	</span>
 </td>
 <td class="col-sm-8">
-	<div style="padding-bottom: 10px">A human readable description.
-Will be shown in Backoffice later on.</div>
+	<div style="padding-bottom: 10px">A human readable description that will be shown in the Saferpay Backoffice to easily identify the Access Token.</div>
 	<i class="small text-muted">
 Utf8[1..128]<br />
 			</i>